 Bigger, heavier, faster, and more powerful drills tackle tough jobs much better than smaller, slower, weaker tools.
 On the other hand, smaller tools are lighter and tend to be more versatile.
 The bottom line is, if you need the power and heft of a heavy-duty hammer drill, look for a model with a lot of amps, high RPM, and a good hammering speed.
 If you need a versatile tool, don't buy a more powerful tool than you need because it will be unnecessarily heavy and possibly difficult to control with finer work.

-Reviews of the Best Hammer Drills
+Best Hammer Drills for Home Projects

 Hammer drills work like standard drills but include a hammering function that drives the bit into the material while the bit turns.
-This impact helps the bit get through tough materials like concrete, brick, and block with much more ease—on the bit and the user—than a standard drill.
+This impact helps the bit get through tough materials like concrete, brick, and block with much more ease — on the bit and the user — than a standard drill.
 Hammer drills come in both corded and cordless models.
 Corded drills generally offer more power and higher drilling speed (measured in rotations per minute, or RPM), and they don't slow down with use like cordless drills do as their batteries wear down.
 Cordless drills offer convenience and tend to feel and operate more like standard drills.